 Description

 These zucchini fritters are light and crispy, never soggy or heavy!
-Made with zucchini or summer squash, feta cheese, green onions, and dill, they make a great starter, side dish, or vegetarian entree!
+Made with zucchini or summer squash, feta cheese, green onions, and dill, they make a great starter, side dish, or vegetarian entree.
+I highly recommend making a double batch and freezing some for later.

 Ingredients